Growing Conventional Corn 101

 As you would with any corn hybrid, consider the following properties and characteristics of the conventional corn hybrid you are considering, as each provides an opportunity to plant the best genetics for your acres.

-These are properties that speak directly to grain development.
+The following are properties that speak directly to grain development.

 • Relative maturity: This is a number that tells you the number of days after planting that hybrid will reach black layer.
 There is no industry standard for reporting RM, so you should use +/- 3 days when comparing different seed company ratings.

 • Kernel rows: This describes the number of kernel rows you can expect on a certain hybrid.
 Keep in mind that more rows does not always mean more yield.
-Agronomically, a neutral factor; the number of rows of kernels on an ear—average is around 800 kernels per ear
+Agronomically, a neutral factor; the number of rows of kernels on an ear — average is around 800 kernels per ear.

-• Ear type: The explanation of whether ears will be a fixed size in any population, or if the size will flex as the population increases or decreases in the presence of stress
+• Ear type: The explanation of whether ears will be a fixed size in any population, or if the size will flex as the population increases or decreases in the presence of stress.

-• Test weight: This helps define weight of a bushel of grain (lb/bu).
+• Test weight: This helps define the weight of a bushel of grain (lb/bu).
 The industry standard for #2 yellow corn is 56 lbs/bu, so higher test weights take up less volume.

-• Plant height: This is a relative term and does vary by environment; generally speaking, it’s describing how tall the plant will grow to be, which is also related other factors such as canopy development.
+• Plant height: This is a relative term and does vary by environment; generally speaking, it’s describing how tall the plant will grow to be, which is also related to other factors such as canopy development.

 • Ear height: This is another term that varies by environment and region, but is generally defined as where on the plant the ears will form.
 For example, the higher the ear, the more attention you might want to pay to the hybrid’s overall standability.

-These characteristics apply to the overall corn plant.
+These characteristics apply to the overall corn plant:

 • Staygreen: Measures late season health, speaking to silage suitability and stalk integrity